 HATTIE, Sir Adam’s young cousin, was examining the portraits on the wall of the Drawing Room.
 Possibly, she was studying the extravagant hats that some of the sitters were wearing; possibly some other aspect of the things fascinated her.
 Or possibly she didn’t trust her face to provide an adequate mask for her feelings, and so she examined the portraits as an excuse to keep her back turned to the crowded room.
 Crowner wasn’t absolutely sure which explanation was the truth there, but he’d back the hats if he were betting on the matter.
 The woman was very hat-minded.
 Really, it was both admirable and slightly pathological.

-In a distant corner, KATHY knitted.
+In a distant corner, behind Cecil and Dr. Daniel, KATHY knitted.
 Every rhythmic click of the needle seemed somehow to remind one that time was fleeting, and that women had knitted at the foot of the guillotine.
 Very sinister knitting, somehow.
 As she knitted, she made faces, as if in some private conversation with the work in her hands.
 Sometimes, she hummed little snatches of songs.
 No-one had actually come out and said that Kathy was the local witch, but the way they had avoided speaking ill of her was fairly remarkable, especially considering that many of his interviews had been volcanoes of ill-feeling in other respects.
 Had there been some slight suggestion about the death of her husband?
 Crowner rather thought there had been.